Rangers vs. Diamondbacks Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has four doubles, eight home runs, nine walks and 30 RBI (28 total hits).
-He's also swiped one base.
+- Adolis Garcia has 28 hits with four doubles, eight home runs, 10 walks and 30 RBI.
+He's also stolen one base.

 Garcia Recent Games